Cairo-Dock/cairo-dock-core/README.md

  - Please see the original [guide](https://www.glx-dock.org/ww_page.php?p=By%20compiling&lang=en) for required dependencies.
 The following assumes that you are able to compile the official Git version of Cairo-Dock.
  - [gtk-layer-shell](https://github.com/wmww/gtk-layer-shell/) (recommended at least version 0.6 to support keyboard events)
- - GTK version at least 3.22.
+ - GTK version at least 3.22 (also tested with version 3.24).
  - Compositor support for the [layer-shell](https://github.com/swaywm/wlr-protocols/blob/master/unstable/wlr-layer-shell-unstable-v1.xml) protocol (recommended at least version 4 to allow the dock to receive keyboard events).
-See e.g. [here](https://github.com/swaywm/wlroots/wiki/Projects-which-use-wlroots) and [here](https://github.com/solarkraft/awesome-wlroots#compositors) for candidates.
+See e.g. [here](https://gitlab.freedesktop.org/wlroots/wlroots/-/wikis/Projects-which-use-wlroots) and [here](https://github.com/solarkraft/awesome-wlroots#compositors) for candidates.
 Also, [KWin](https://invent.kde.org/plasma/kwin) version 5.20 and later is supported.
- - (Optionally) compositor support for the [foreign-toplevel-management](https://github.com/swaywm/wlr-protocols/blob/master/unstable/wlr-foreign-toplevel-management-unstable-v1.xml) or the [plasma-window-management](https://invent.kde.org/libraries/plasma-wayland-protocols/-/blob/master/src/protocols/plasma-window-management.xml) protocol; this is needed for taskbar functionality.
+ - Optionally (but highly recommended) compositor support for the [foreign-toplevel-management](https://github.com/swaywm/wlr-protocols/blob/master/unstable/wlr-foreign-toplevel-management-unstable-v1.xml) or the [plasma-window-management](https://invent.kde.org/libraries/plasma-wayland-protocols/-/blob/master/src/protocols/plasma-window-management.xml) protocol; this is needed for taskbar functionality.
+ - Optionally, if using Wayfire, [this plugin](https://github.com/dkondor/wayfire-scale-ipc) for some additional functionality.

-Tested on Ubuntu 18.04 with [Wayfire](https://github.com/WayfireWM/wayfire), [sway](https://github.com/swaywm/sway/) and [wlroots](https://github.com/swaywm/wlroots/) compiled from recent git.
+Tested on Ubuntu 18.04, 20.04 and 22.04 with recent versions of [Wayfire](https://github.com/WayfireWM/wayfire) (0.7.0 and 0.8.0), [sway](https://github.com/swaywm/sway/) and [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots/) (0.16.2).
 Also tested with [KWin 5.20](https://invent.kde.org/plasma/kwin) (only works without OpenGL; only tested without Plasma shell).

 Compilation